 Today, all acute care hospitals in Ontario and many IHFs are integrated with and contributing to one of the DIRs, creating large “pools” of DI information.
 Each of the DIRs allows sharing to some degree within their region.
 However, sending and viewing exams across regions remains somewhat of an issue, and HDIRS is collaborating with Ontario Health and the other provincial DIRs (e.g., through the Diagnostic Imaging Common Services (DICS) project) to enable authorized health service providers all across Ontario to access DI exams.

 In addition to enabling province-wide sharing, DIR technology has created a foundation useful for sharing other patient image types and supporting system-wide improvements.
 HDIRS strives to create continuous value by evaluating other services that may help members, such as peer review, decision support, radiation dose monitoring, support for cardiology and pathology image types, and PACS as a service.
 Leveraging secure IT services to promote collaboration and knowledge creation among HSPs in this way captures the essence of HDIRS’ strategy and mandate.

-Today, hospitals and independent health facilities from 7 (of 14) of Ontario’s Local Health Integration Networks (LHINs) submit and share patient DI exams with the two repositories that HDIRS operates.
+Today, hospitals and independent health facilities from central Ontario (including the Greater Toronto Area) submit and share patient DI exams with HDIRS.